codr7/lila/README.md

 true
 ```
-For reference types, such as lists in this example; identity means address.
+For reference types, such as lists; identity means address.

 ```
   (42).is (42)